EPA Halves Staff Attending Environmental Conference In Alaska

 "They're trying to take up and clean up their dumps, landfills, trying to recycle and get what waste goes into their communities, out of their communities," he said.

-Maines and others worry the cutback on conference attendees may be a sign of broader, and more painful, budget cuts to come.
+Maines and others worry the cutback on conference attendees might be a sign of broader, and more painful, budget cuts to come.

-Trump's nominee to head the EPA is Scott Pruitt, the Oklahoma attorney general who has criticized — and repeatedly sued — the agency he's now in line to head.
+Trump's nominee for EPA chief is Scott Pruitt, the Oklahoma attorney general who has criticized — and repeatedly sued — the agency he's now in line to lead.

 Pruitt's nomination was advanced to the full Senate last week, after Democrats on the Senate Environment and Public Works Committee refused to attend meetings that were meant to hold confirmation votes on Pruitt.

-During his confirmation hearing weeks earlier, Pruitt said that his past actions had been made out of concern for his home state, and said if he were to lead the EPA, his decisions would be dictated by "the rule of law."
+During his confirmation hearing weeks earlier, Pruitt said his past actions had been made out of concern for his home state and that if he were to lead the EPA, his decisions would be dictated by "the rule of law."

 Pruitt, who has questioned climate change, also sought to answer critics who have faulted him for that stance, saying in a January hearing: